-The Center for Somatic Studies provides:
+The Center for Somatic Studies provides, now online:

-- Ongoing classes (New York City)
+- Ongoing classes

-- Ongoing supervision courses for psychotherapists, body workers, yoga teachers (New York City)
+- Ongoing supervision courses for psychotherapists, body workers, yoga teachers

-- Weekend workshops (New York City and elsewhere)
+- Weekend workshops

-- Training programs: Developmental Somatic Psychotherapy™ (New York City and Mexico City)
+- Training programs: Developmental Somatic Psychotherapy™

-- Infant/Caregiver psycho-educational groups (New York City and elsewhere)
+- Infant/Caregiver psycho-educational groups

-- Consulting services to educational facilities (anywhere)
+- Consulting services to educational facilities

 The Center for Somatic Studies has its home on New York City’s Upper West Side.
 All classes, workshops, and the DSP training programs provide a balance between theoretical material and personal exploration.
 In the latter, the student is required to move deeply into his or her experience, experimenting through sensing, moving, and visualizing.
 Students also work together using a variety of touching modalities.